Knowledge-Graph-Hub/sri-reference-kg/README.md

 make all
 ```

-The `Makefile` relies on a set of arguments drive that behavior of the `Makefile` with the following defaults:
+The `Makefile` relies on a set of arguments that drives the behavior of the `Makefile` with the following defaults:
 ```sh
 DATA_DIR=data
 OUTPUT_DIR=data-parsed